 8cm mini Sun Catcher – Cost: $5/student (200 participants or more)

-This program has been very popular and we have delivered classes for the creation of crucifixes in many CSSD schools.
+This program has been very popular and we have delivered classes for the creation of crucifixes in many CSCD schools.
 Prices for Fused Glass projects are (per student, GST extra):

 Sun Catchers – $16/student.
 Students will learn how to embed a wire hanger into the top of their piece and see how neat it looks after the piece has been fired.